suharnikov/surrealdb_docker/README.md

+> The current state of Surrealdb is dismal.
+Too many issues with simple queries and memory leaks.
+I don't think I want to use it in the near future.

 # SurrealDB Docker Images

 This repository contains a solution for running [SurrealDB], a fast and scalable database system, in Docker with connected volume.
 It is based on the official images from [SurrealDB].